California Health and Safety Code 120290: Intentionally Transmitting an Infectious Disease

 Health and Safety Code 1621.5 Donating Blood with Knowledge of Infection with HIV or AIDS

-This code makes it a criminal offense to donate blood, organs, semen or breast milk knowing that it is infected with HIV or AIDS.
+This code criminalizes donating blood, organs, semen, or breast milk when knowingly infected with HIV or AIDS.
 This law pertains to the donation of infectious diseases, rather than transmission.

 Penal Code 12022.85 HIV Law

-Enhances sentencing by three years if a person is infected with HIV or AIDS as a result of violation of Health and Safety Code 120290 while committing an act of rape, sodomy or oral copulation with a minor.
+Violating Health and Safety Code 120290, and causing HIV/AIDS during those acts with a minor, adds three years.
 The three year enhancement of charges goes on top of the time served for the underlying charges.

 Penal Code 243.4 Knowingly Transmitting an Infectious Disease While also Committing Sexual Battery.

 Violation of this penal code and Health and Safety Code 120290 would be that a person knowingly transmitting an infectious disease while also committing sexual battery.
-Sexual Battery is defined by the touching of another’s genitalia for one’s own gratification.
+A person commits sexual battery when they touch another’s genitalia for their own gratification.
 In this case, touching would be the form of conduct that spreads the infectious disease.
-This can be charged as a misdemeanor or a felony.
+A prosecutor can charge this as a misdemeanor or a felony.
 Misdemeanor offense can lead up to one year in prison and up to $3000 fine.
 A felony offense can have up to a 4 year prison sentence and fines up to $10,000.

 Glendale Criminal Defense Attorney